UHH-ISS/beemaster-bro/README.md

 The folder path `/var/beemaster` of the host system is mounted into the containers.
 Thus, it is possible to access the Bro log files written inside the container from the outside.
 The CIM uses these logs.

+## License attribution

+Bro IDS and Broker are licensed under the (a variant of) the BSD license ([Bro IDS](https://github.com/bro/bro/blob/master/COPYING), [Broker](https://github.com/bro/broker/blob/master/COPYING))

+Beemaster does solely use the Bro IDS and Broker standard installation.
+All credits regarding any of the above products to the respective creators of those projects.
+Beemaster does not claim to own, modify or redistribute any of the used software components.
+The applied MIT license only regards the work done during the Beemaster project, including but not limitting to the creation of custom Bro-scripts, shell-scripts and configuration files.

 [^0]: A German version of this readme can be found at: [README.md@80d534a](https://git.informatik.uni-hamburg.de/iss/mp-ids-bro/blob/80d534af23cb2753574e35bc10af91a32a8f0275/README.md) (remove this hint if the German version is outdated!)
 [^1]: More detailed information about honeypot connectors: https://git.informatik.uni-hamburg.de/iss/mp-ids-hp
 [^2]: More detailed information about ACUs (Alert Correlation Units): https://git.informatik.uni-hamburg.de/iss/mp-ids-acu